The Problem – High Frequency Hearing Loss

 Given that pitch-lowering does not involve extreme amplification, extraneous sounds like the rustle of leaves or the snapping of twigs will not be annoying.
 There will be no uncomfortable plugging of the ears.
 Furthermore, sensory overload will be completely avoided, feedback squeal will not occur, and the overall effect will be gentle, natural and spacious.
 For bird enthusiasts who suffer from moderate to severe high frequency hearing loss but who still have fairly normal hearing up to around 2000Hz, Hear Birds Again will be provide an excellent solution to the problem of bringing back the high singing birds.

 A Note About Pitch-lowering in Amplification-type Hearing Aids: There are a number of advanced (and often very expensive) amplification-type hearing aids that utilize some form of pitch-shifting to help with speech discrimination.
 Sometimes they even advertise improved ability to hear bird and other nature sounds.
-Unfortunately, most of these algorithms are designed specifically to act on high-pitched fricative sounds (especially “sssss,” “fffff,” or “shhhh”), while leaving other aspects of speech alone.
-Such algorithms are clearly not optimized for nature sounds, so their usefulness for birders is likely to be compromised.
+Unfortunately, most of these algorithms are designed specifically for improved human speech recognition and do not work well with bird songs.

 Will “Hear Birds Again” Help You?